ena-infrastructure/specifications/ena-oauth2-profile.md

 Note: This section does not specify any requirements regarding "Token introspection", \[[RFC7662](https://datatracker.ietf.org/doc/html/rfc7662)\], as it is out of scope for this profile.

-Resource servers compliant with this profile MUST validate JWT access tokens as specified in section 4 of \[[RFC9068](#rfc9068)\], with the following modifications and clarifications:
+Resource servers compliant with this profile MUST validate JWT access tokens as specified in Section 4 of \[[RFC9068](#rfc9068)\], with the following modifications and clarifications:

-* An access token that is not signed according to the requirements specified in section [6.1](#access-tokens) below, MUST be rejected.
+* An access token that is not signed according to the requirements specified in [Section 6.1](#access-tokens) below, MUST be rejected.

 * Reuse of access tokens across multiple authorized requests MAY be allowed, provided the token remains valid and the protected resource does not enforce single-use semantics.
 Resource servers that require high assurance or non-repudiation may choose to enforce non-reusability of tokens using the `jti` claim as part of a replay detection strategy.<br /><br />If a protected resource does not permit reuse of access tokens, the resource server MUST maintain a cache of previously received JWT IDs (`jti`).
 If an access token’s `jti` claim is found in the cache and has not expired, the access token MUST be rejected.
 See Section 4.1.7 of \[[RFC7519](#rfc7519)\] for the definition of the `jti` claim.